Stortinget.no

 State opening on 11th October

-On Monday 11th October, the King is due to perform the State Opening of the new Storting.
+On Saturday 11th October, the King is due to perform the State Opening of the new Storting.

-As prescribed in the Constitution, the King delivers the Speech from the Throne during the opening.
+As prescribed in the Constitution, the King delivers the Speech from the Throne during the State Opening.
 These days the speech is written by the Government rather than by the King himself.
 The King is presented with the speech by the Prime Minister during the ceremony.
 In the Speech from the Throne, the King reads out the Government’s policy plans for the coming year.

-Last updated: 14.09.2021 15:38
+Last updated: 25.07.2025 15:07

 :